 Portland is a hotbed of fresh fruits, local produce, organic vegetables and generally healthy farm-to-table cuisine.
 Many local families — known as locavores for bringing in food from local farms — find picking their own fruit to be a necessity in the Fall.

 Locals agree that for apple picking around Portland, Oregon, the best area to hit is Hood River County, home of the Fruit Loop.
-Located just an hour away from Portland in the national scenic area of the Columbia River Gorge, the 35-mile-long picturesque Fruit Loop is a collection of pick-your-own fruit and vegetable orchards.
-The Loop’s mission is to promote sustainable agricultural diversity in the county, which is achieved through the organization of local farms.
+Located just an hour away from Portland in the national scenic area of the Columbia River Gorge, the 35-mile-long picturesque Fruit Loop is a collection of pick-your-own fruit and vegetable orchards that together promote sustainable agricultural diversity in the county.
+Eleven are open and operating in fall 2019.
 While you are in the area, stop by one of the county’s alpaca farms so the kids can admire these fuzzy creatures.

-Draper Girls Country Farm, open 365 days a year, boasts over 30 apple varieties, and is the Fruit Loop’s only non-pasteurized licensed apple cider facility.
-Before you arrive, be sure to visit their website for opening hours, checkout the Etiquette Page and share their safety tips with the kids.
-Walk around the grounds to watch the farm animals, or take a picnic-break.
-Before you leave, be sure to pick up Draper’s famous cinnamon-sugar dried apples.
+Draper Girls Country Farm, open 365 days a year, boasts over 30 apple varieties.
+They also are known for their non-pasteurized apple cider mill.
+Before you arrive, be sure to visit their website for opening hours and share their ladder safety tips with the kids.
+In addition to fruit sales, they have a four-bedroom farmhouse you can rent from VRBO, their own farm-raised lamb, pork and beef for purchase and several farm animals to enjoy.
+Before you leave, be sure to pick up Draper’s famous cinnamon-sugar dried apples, a recipe from their grandparents.

-Kiyokawa Family Orchards and Fruit Stand and Mt.
-View Orchards are two family-owned and operated orchards around Parkdale, all part of the Fruit Loop circuit.
+Kiyokawa Family Orchards and Fruit Stand is a family-owned and operated orchard around Parkdale, all part of the Fruit Loop circuit.
 As at most other u-pick farms, you should call ahead to check their hours (open daily during the Fall season) and remember that pets are not allowed, because they might frighten the farm’s own animals.
+They credit the area’s rich soil and glacier-fed water supply with enabling them to grow 120 distinct varieties of apples, pears, and Asian pears.
 Since Kiyokawa has been in business since 1911, the kids will enjoy seeing the “old school” way of farming.
-The Sept 30th weekend is the Honeycrisp Harvest.

 Mt.
-Views Orchards is open daily from July because they sell both their own picked, and make available for you to pick, a variety of fruits including prunes, peaches, grapes and pumpkins.
-Check their website for a calendar of special fall events.
+View Orchards is a 50-acre apple and pear farm, open daily from July to October.
+Like Kiyokawa, it has spectacular views of Mt.
+Hood from every tree.
+They sell both their own picked, or for you to pick, variety of fruits including prunes, peaches, grapes and pumpkins.
+Check their website for a calendar of special fall events, farm to table dinners and for news of the popular Carlos the Steer.

 Oregon Favorites for Families Pick Your Own Farms Directory